 If you applied online as a new student to Memorial University you can also return to the Online Application for Admission, using applicaiton login ID and PIN, to track the status of your application.

 Current or former Memorial students who applied using Memorial Self-Service can check the status using Admissions menu there.

 Applications for certain programs may require you to submit additional documents beyond those listed in your online application summary.
-These requirements are outlined within or on the related supplementary application form.
 Academic units or programs with additional requirements include the Faculty of Education, the Schools of Human Kinetics and Recreation, Music, Pharmacy, and Social Work; and the Bachelor of Nursing and the Bachelor of Fine Arts.
-Please see the related supplementary application form for specific advice or refer to the Admission to Faculties and Schools section on the left for program application and admission contact information.
+Please refer to the Admission to Faculties and Schools section on the left for further information.

 The Registrar’s Office will contact you by e-mail or letter to remind you if documents that are required for your general application have not been received.
 You can also track the status of required documents, if you applied online, as outlined above.

 The documents required to complete your general application for admission are described for each admission category on the application for admission and, if additional documents are required for applications to specific programs, under the related notes for each related program of study listed on the application.

 E-mail is used more and more to communicate with applicants and students.
 Please see the Email Communication page important information about the use of e-mail within the University and by the Office of the Registrar.

 Decisions regarding applications for degrees with limited or selective admission are made by the related academic units.
 These decisions are normally communicated by letter and sent by mail to the address provided on your application for admission.